Can You Sue for PTSD After a Car Accident in North Carolina?

 - Purposeful avoidance of places, people, or other reminders of the trauma

 Getting a prompt diagnosis and appropriate treatment can help prevent PTSD symptoms from worsening with time.
+Remember, what’s most important after a car accident is protecting your health, safety, and well-being.
+Call a doctor if you are experiencing emotional trauma after a car accident.

 Dealing with insurance companies that want to pay out the bare minimum is another challenge in and of itself.
 Claims adjusters may try to deny or minimize your claim for PTSD, especially if the onset of symptoms was delayed by several months.